They Killed a King Sam Moore

 They Killed A King

-release April 4th, 2014 – This new recording has been 46 years in the making.
-Written by Bobbejaan Schoepen and his great friend and musician Mel Turner (aka Jimmy James Ross) in the immediate aftermath of Martin Luther King, Jr’s assassination April 4th 1968, it is a song of both regret and hope.
-Profoundly affected by this seismic event, both men felt compelled to commit their feelings to paper, to convey the deep sadness that Martin Luther King’s death had prompted within them and across the world.
+A song of both regret and hope.
+Profoundly affected by this seismic event, both men felt compelled to commit their feelings to paper, to convey the deep sadness that Dr. Martin Luther King’s death had prompted within them and across the world.

 However this song almost never came to light.
-For four decades it lay almost forgotten but in June 2008, during the recording of the last album by Bobbejaan, the idea was born to resurrect the track.
-Bobbejaan’s son, biographer and manager, Tom, and the record producer Firmin Michaels both knew it would make an excellent recording but the untimely passing of Bobbejaan meant that this endeavour would have to wait.
+For four decades it lay almost forgotten.
+But in June 2008, during the recording of the last album by Bobbejaan, the idea was born to resurrect the track.
+Bobbejaan’s son, biographer and manager, Tom Schoepen, and the record producer Firmin Michiels both knew it would make an excellent recording.
+But the untimely passing of the artist meant that this endeavour would have to wait.

+Royal Studios Memphis.
 Recorded in Memphis over the weekend of Martin Luther King Day, under the auspices of engineer Lawrence ‘Boo’ Mitchell – son of Royal Studios founder Willie Mitchell – this soulful song captures the spirit of the times it was written in.
-As Mitchell stated; ‘This song is so, so strong, it could have been recorded in the 60s or 70 in Stax Memphis by the best souls artists’.
+As Lawrence Mitchell stated: ‘This song is so, so strong, it could have been recorded in the 60s or 70s in Stax Memphis by the best soul artists’.